 Investing in diversity and inclusion (D&I) is proven to positively impact business performance.
-When workplaces build a community that embraces diversity, they see increases in innovation and revenue, according to this Harvard Business Review study.
+When workplaces build an inclusive team and community that embraces diversity, they see increases in innovation and revenue, according to this Harvard Business Review study.
 That’s why investing in diversity and inclusion should be a priority for any organization.

 Here’s a look at how managers can use these three skills to be an inclusive manager and build an inclusive team and workplace culture.

 According to Dr. Brene Brown, a bestselling author and leading researcher on vulnerability, vulnerability is “uncertainty, risk, and emotional exposure.”
 Our natural instinct is to avoid situations that leave us exposed to physical or emotional harm.
 It is these moments that require us to be our most courageous.
 Think back on a time you took a risk.
 Odds are you also felt vulnerable.
 Whether you said “I love you” for the first time, spoke up about injustice you had witnessed, or confronted a friend who hurt your feelings, all of these moments require courage and vulnerability.

 That said, it’s important to remember that vulnerability looks different for everyone.
 Our personalities, backgrounds, and even privilege influence sources of our vulnerability.

 Both of these individuals are confronting their emotions and having difficult, uncomfortable conversations with colleagues.
 These uncomfortable conversations challenge the status quo and create lasting change.
 As a manager, you might need to ask uncomfortable questions and encourage your employees to bring their concerns to you.
-Together, you can address them head-on and build a work environment where all employees feel safe and accepted.
+Together, you can address them head-on and build an inclusive team and work environment where all employees feel safe and accepted.